 4. Strengthen emotional connection to physical sensations and pain in the body

 5. Increase patience and tolerance, reducing feelings of judgement

 7. Building regular practice

 Now that we know just how beneficial meditation can be, the next step is to try incorporating a daily practice into our routine.

 It’s usually recommended to start slowly, perhaps trying for even just 5 minutes per day.
 This can be gradually increased over time.
 Find a comfortable seat or space in your home you can dedicate to your meditation practice and get to know what position feels most comfortable to sit or lie in for your practice.
 If possible, try to meditate at the same time each day.
 This may help with establishing a routine which recent research shows takes longer than 21 days as previously considered, so try to be patient with yourself!

 Use a dedicated meditation app, or find a video online to follow.
 Not all meditations require following a spoken guided practice- some use chanting or many people meditate in silence.
 This is generally for more experienced practitioners, though, so if you are a complete novice, using an app or video may be a good idea.
 Try out different styles of practices.
 There are so many to choose from; body scans, visualisations, progressive relaxations, mantras and many more…

 Approach each practice with compassion and without judgement.
 It can take time to get used to meditating and the journey into it can be as important as the practice itself.

 Meditation is just one way to enhance and support your overall wellbeing.
-Zevo Health offer a broad range of services, including our mindfulness workshop that are designed to boost ad enhance the wellbeing of organisations.
+Zevo Health offer a broad range of services, including our mindfulness workshop that are designed to boost and enhance the wellbeing of employees in your organisation.